 The graph will take a few moments to load.
 (Don't worry, it shouldn't take 9 months!)
 If it's taking too long, try reloading the page.

-Popularity of the Baby Name Abram
+Popularity of the baby name Abram

-Posts that Mention the Name Abram
+Posts that mention the name Abram

 Common Amish names: Jacob, Malinda, Benuel, Naomi

-Amish man in a buggy
+Amish boy in horse-drawn buggy

 Which names are the most common among the Amish?